AirmanKolberg/Budget-Bugger-IO/README.md

 better confidence that the number being showed as your daily allowance, is in fact your daily allowance.

-Ultimately, this application is being written as a gift for my fiancée.
-She likes the budget trackers that I use (and have built), so I wanted to build one with a nice GUI (which I've hated since I was 10; CLI all the way- but this is for her, not me) so that it could be easily accessible.

 ## Updates

 This app will run off of a simple Flask server, and will utilise an API, a